-- The index component represented by the trie SPO is common by the three solutions, thus the results for SPO, SP?, S??, ??? are the same.
-We can see that the indexes solve a lookup operation, i.e., the query pattern SPO with all symbols specified, in a fraction of a microsecond, specifically $1/5 \div 1/2~\mu \text{sec}$ .
-This is basically the time needed for two find operation, respectively on the second and third level of the trie.
+• The index component represented by the trie SPO is common by the three solutions, thus the results for SPO, SP?, S??, ??? are the same.
+We can see that the indexes solve a lookup operation, i.e., the query pattern SPO with all symbols specified, in a fraction of a microsecond, specifically $1/5 - 1/2 \mu$ sec.
+This is basically the time needed for two find operations, respectively on the second and third levels of the trie.
 Observe how, instead, the "fixed" cost of the find operation on the second level is amortized by the number of matching triples for the pattern SP? on the larger DBpedia and Freebase.
-Similarly, the time spent per triple by the patterns S?? and ??? is just a handful of nanoseconds. - We now discuss the pattern S?O that is solved by 3T and CC with the select algorithm (Figure 2) on the trie OSP, but by 2T with the enumerate algorithm (Figure 5) on the trie SPO.
-In Section 3.3, we have discussed about the efficiency of the enumerate algorithm and motivated its advantages over the select algorithm.
-In fact, we observe from Table 4 that enumerate is faster than select by 4.4× on average (a minimum of 1.8× on Freebase, and up to 7.7× on Geonames).
-In particular, we have claimed that the crucial statistic affecting the performance of the enumerate algorithm is the very low associativity of the subjects, i.e., the limited number of predicates as children of a given subject.
-Therefore, in order to validate our hypothesis, we inspect the full spectrum of possibilities in Figure 6, where we illustrate how the time for S?O changes for queries whose subjects have different number of children.
-We show the result on DBpedia for space constraints (similar behaviors were observed for the other datasets anyway).
-For DBpedia the number of children of a subject, henceforth indicated with C, varies between 1 and 52 (see also Table 2).
+Similarly, the time spent per triple by the patterns S?? and ??? is just a handful of

+TABLE 4 Comparison between the performance of 3T, CC and 2T indexes, expressed as the total space in bits/triple and in average ns/triple for all the different selection patterns.